 ServiceConnectionTool.log

 Each time you run the service connection tool, a log file will generate in the same location as the tool called ServiceConnectionTool.log.
-This log file will provide simple details about the tool’s execution based on what commands are used.
+This log file will provide simple details about the tool’s execution based on the commands used.
 An existing log file will be replaced each time you run the agency.

 ConfigMgrSetup.log